mpowell773/mpowell773.github.io/project-worksheet.md

 ### Issue 5

-I'm messing around with canvas for some touch screen interactivity on my landing page, and I was running into this error:
+I messed around with canvas for some touch screen interactivity on my landing page, and I was running into this error:

 **ERROR**:
 ```